 - 8. The Committee is provided with a summary report of internal audit work undertaken in the period since the last meeting.
 Where applicable, an individual 'opinion' on each audit assignment is reported, for example to what extent risk is being managed.
 The four levels of assurance are: full; substantial; partial and little.
 Further details explaining the levels of assurance are included at Appendix 2. - 9.
 An assurance type audit report containing at least one high importance recommendation (see Appendix 2) would normally be classified as 'partial' assurance.
 Consulting type audits might also result in high importance recommendations. - 10.
-The current position (and any outcomes) as at 8 September 2023 has been mapped onto the plan agreed by the Committee at its meeting on 15 March 2023.
+The current position (and any outcomes) as at 8 November 2023 has been mapped onto the plan agreed by the Committee at its meeting on 15 March 2023.
 This forms Appendix 1 and is summarised as:

-Status of work Additional Commentary Eight Prior Year 202223 Reports Completed Reference in 2023/24 plan is 24/01 Safeguarding - 23/02 Fire Protection - 23/03 Key Financial Systems - Reconciliations and Balances 2022/23 () - 23/04 Key Financials Payroll () - 23/05 Key Financials Pensions () - 23/06 ICT Controls 2022/23 () - 23/07 Human Resources - 23/10 Counter Fraud: Bank Mandate Fraud - 23/11 Two audits finalised and reports issued Counter Fraud National Fraud Initiative - 24/07 - Report stage Contingency - Emerging Issues - Counter Fraud VAT Numbers - 24/11a One audit at draft report stage Contract Procedure Rules and associated Policies and Processes - 24/08 Six audits at various stages of work in progress Key Financial Systems - Reconciliations and Balances - 24/03 Key Financials Payroll - 24/04 Key Financials Pensions - 24/05 ICT Controls - 24/06 Human Resources - Recruitment and onboarding processes - 24/09 Risk Based Inspection Programme (RBIP) - 24/10b One audit not yet started ICT System and Process Connectivity - 24/02 One audit where a change to plan has been approved by the committee Learning and Development 24/10a (replaced with a Risk Based Inspection Programme (RBIP) audit)
+Status of work Additional Commentary All Prior Year 2022/23 Reports Completed Reference in 2023/24 plan is 24/01 Three audits finalised and reports issued Counter Fraud National Fraud Initiative - 24/07 Contingency - Emerging Issues - Counter Fraud VAT Numbers - 24/11a Contract Procedure Rules and associated Policies and Processes - 24/08 Seven audits at various stages of work in progress Key Financial Systems - Reconciliations and Balances - 24/03 Key Financials Payroll - 24/04 Key Financials Pensions - 24/05 ICT Controls - 24/06 Human Resources - Recruitment and onboarding processes - 24/09 Risk Based Inspection Programme (RBIP) - 24/10b (replaces Learning and Development 24/10a) ICT System and Process Connectivity - 24/02

-\ May be utilised by the external auditor in planning their audit risk-assessment and their work in forming an opinion on the CFA's value for money arrangements.
+^{} May be utilised by the external auditor in planning their audit risk-assessment and their work in forming an opinion on the CFA's value for money arrangements.